iOS Integration

 attestParams.attestId = challengeId;

-attestParams.webView = webView;
+attestParams.webView = self.webView;

 [[ClientAttestation sharedInstance] attestWithParams:attestParams callback:self];